Monarch flycatcher

-The monarchs (family Monarchidae) comprise a family of over 100 passerine birds which includes shrikebills, paradise flycatchers, and magpie-larks.
+The monarchs or monarch flycatchers (family Monarchidae) comprise a family of over 100 passerine birds which includes shrikebills, paradise flycatchers, and magpie-larks.

 Monarchids are small insectivorous songbirds with long tails.
-They inhabit forest or woodland across sub-Saharan Africa, south-east Asia, Australasia and a number of Pacific islands.
+They inhabit forest or woodland across sub-Saharan Africa, south-east Asia, Australasia, and a number of Pacific islands.
 Only a few species migrate.
 Many species decorate their cup-shaped nests with lichen.